owncloud/ocis/docs/adr/0001-introduce-accounts-service.md

 * OCIS should be a single binary that can run out of the box without external dependencies like an LDAP server.
 * Time: we want to build a release candidate asap.
 * Firewalls need access to guests, typically via LDAP.
-* Not all external LDAPs are writebale for us to provision Guest accounts.
+* Not all external LDAPs are writeable for us to provision Guest accounts.
 * We see multiple LDAP servers in deployments.
-Being able to handle them is important and should be coveredy by using OIDC + being able to query multiple LDAP servers.
+Being able to handle them is important and should be covered by using OIDC + being able to query multiple LDAP servers.

 ## Considered Options